How we compassionately (sorta) solved a rat infestation in our duck barn

 We also sealed the ports of entry, closing the windows at night, and cementing over 2 holes in the foundation reserved for conduit…that the rats were using for access.
 We also purchased hardware cloth to tack onto all the window frames, covering all window screens (a winter project yet to be completed).

 The next step was to trap the rats already inside the barn.
-With the duck food secured, we set live traps baited with peanut butter, and sometimes captured 14 rats each night, releasing them 4 miles away near a large, marshy area.
+With the duck food secured, we set live traps baited with peanut butter, and sometimes captured 14 rats each night, releasing them many miles away near a large, marshy area, far from any residences.
 We also placed spent duck pellets there so the rats could benefit from their usual food source during the transition to wild foraging.

 Fast forward to December 2018.
 We suspect that only one rat remains.
+[Update: we were wrong!]
 We observe signs of its presence, as well as its intelligence in evading the traps we have set.
 In large part, we feel our effort has been successful.
 Leveraging the removal of food with the presence of well-baited traps seemed to solve the issue.

 We are delighted that we were able to compassionately capture and relocate over 150 rats, institute smart indoor food management, and provide for the health of the ducks.
 Our experience handling the rats was one of great fascination and compassion.
 Each rat had a different personality, some we felt incredibly connected to.
 Our respect for these creatures has only increased with our ongoing contact, as we learn to cohabitate and exclude where necessary.